 The Non-Jewish Yeshivah Bachur

 In many cases, the person converts.
-(The guy in the above example converted & is an exceptionally fine Jew.)
+(The guy in the above example — the husband of a wonderful couple I met while becoming frum — converted & is an exceptionally fine Jew.)

 But what if the issue hadn't been caught?